 Node Setup

-How to set up a Tellor Layer Node.
+How to Operate Tellor Layer Node.

 Modern cpu with at least 8 cores / threads